tutoriel étui à couteau en cuir

 leather knife case

-Abat-carrer the slices of the loop on both sides (flower and crust).
-On the crust side, square off only the straight lines because the pointed ends will be sewn).
+Square the edges of the loop on both sides (grain and crust).
+On the crust side, only square the straight lines because the ogive ends will be sewn.

 leather knife case

-More information on the use of the edge protector here:
+More information on using the tile cutter here:

 SEE THE GUIDE >